kparc/kcc/README.md

   of readability.
 * The course is driven entirely by densely annotated code, comments contain essential material.
-* New syntax is often introduced inline, some assumed self-explanatory, some relies on your intuition.
+* New syntax is often introduced inline, some is assumed self-explanatory, some relies on your intuition.
 * The narrative is linear, each chapter builds on all previous.
-* Skipping exercises will halt your progress.
+* Skipping exercise will halt your progress.

 This might feel a bit intense, but we hope the course is still lightweight enough to be completed in one session.

 This document is **not a k reference**.
-The majority of subjects are covered at depth sufficient to give a general overview and encourage further research but by no means exhaustive.
+The majority of subjects are explored at depth sufficient to give a general overview, but by no means exhaustive.

 ### who